Sexual Harassment your rights. Our Fight.

 How Should One Report Sexual Harassment at Work?

 Employees should follow their company's reporting procedures, usually starting with speaking to HR or using designated hotlines.
 Document every incident meticulously, noting dates, times, and involved parties.
-If internal reporting doesn’t resolve the situation, one might consider filing a complaint with the Iowa Civil Rights Commission or seeking legal advice to explore other legal avenues.
+If internal reporting does not resolve the situation, one might consider filing a complaint with the Iowa Civil Rights Commission or seeking legal advice to explore other legal avenues.
 Talking to an experienced sexual harassment lawyer near you can further outline protections and steps forward under both state and federal laws.

 What Are the Consequences for Employers Who Don’t Address Sexual Harassment Claims?